-We all have a unique, fascinating and ever-changing relationship to food.
+We all have a unique, fascinating, and ever-changing relationship to food.
 Our food, weight, and health challenges are opportunities to recognize and develop a new awareness.

-“Our relationship with food is a mirror of our relationship with life.”- Marc David
+“Our relationship with food is a mirror of our relationship with life.”- Marc David.

-The influence of thoughts, feelings and personal beliefs on metabolism and health goes far beyond traditional nutritional science.
+The influence of thoughts, feelings, and personal beliefs on metabolism and health goes far beyond traditional nutritional science.
 We are looking at the fascinating connections between the body, brain, and behavior.

-Our relationship with food teaches us important things when we are ready to look.
+Our relationship with food teaches us essential things when we are ready to look.
 It helps us discover that our food, weight, and health challenges correlate to other primary areas of our lives, like relationships, family, work, sexuality, the search for meaning and fulfillment, and so much more.

 Understanding and transforming emotional eating